-AirPods vs. Galaxy Buds Pro: Would you rather hear it all, or hear nothing?
+AirPods vs Galaxy Buds Pro: Would you rather hear it all, or hear nothing?

-The Apple AirPods use an open-fit design and don’t seal to the ear, meaning you hear virtually everything going on around you.
+The Apple AirPods (2nd generation) use an open-fit design and doesn’t seal to the ear, meaning you hear virtually everything going on around you.
 This isn’t great for sound quality, but it’s important if you live in a city and want to remain aware of your surroundings at all times.
 This design means the AirPods passive isolation is nonexistent, so if you want a pair of earbuds that quiet the world around you, get the Samsung Galaxy Buds Pro.

 When you turn the Galaxy Buds Pro ANC to its highest level, you benefit from low-frequency attenuation which is ideal for daily commutes and flights.
-Noise cancelling technology shines brightest when it combats low, predictable sounds, but it can’t effectively hush incidental noises (sounds higher than 1kHz)—that’s where passive isolation comes into play.
+Noise canceling technology shines brightest when it combats low, predictable sounds, but it can’t effectively hush incidental noises (sounds higher than 1kHz)—that’s where passive isolation comes into play.
 Since the Galaxy Buds Pro seal to the ear canals, they effectively quiet syncopated sounds like nearby conversations and the clang of dishware.

-The Apple AirPods amplify a wider range of bass and midrange notes which yields a less accurate sound profile.
+The Apple AirPods (2nd generation) amplify a wider range of bass and midrange notes which yields a less accurate sound profile.
 While this isn’t objectively appealing, it is necessary to counteract the open-fit design.
 An unsealed but semi-occluded ear canal can still register external sounds like the din of a train car, which can mask detail from your music.
 Bass notes are immediately affected by external masking, hence why Apple tuned them to sound twice as loud as certain midrange frequencies.
 In the real world, you’re unlikely to register the bass notes from the AirPods as loud as the chart may suggest, but in a quiet environment, you’re bound to notice the bass is a bit much, and instrumental detail is hard to hear.

 If you have an Android phone, you can select from a menu of preset EQ profiles from the Galaxy Wearable app, but Apple keeps you locked into the default sound signature with the AirPods.
-You don’t even get the benefits of Adaptive EQ which both the AirPods Pro and Apple AirPods Max support.
+You don’t even get the benefits of Adaptive EQ which both the AirPods Pro (2nd generation) and Apple AirPods Max support.

-Samsung spared no effort engineering the Galaxy Buds Pro microphone array.
+Samsung spared no effort in engineering the Galaxy Buds Pro microphone array.
 The advanced hardware effectively cancels out background noise and reduces wind noise, a benefit of the mesh hardware that covers the mic internals.

-The Apple AirPods microphone system is perfectly fine, but it’s showing its age.
+The Apple AirPods (2nd generation) microphone system is perfectly fine, but it’s showing its age.
 When you speak with the AirPods, friends on the other side of the call might tell say you sound “hollow” or “distant.”
 Both headsets support mono listening, and thereby mono calling, which is a must-have feature for the hearing-impaired population.

 Take a moment to listen to our microphone samples and help other readers decide which sounds better.

-Apple AirPods microphone demo:
+Apple AirPods (2nd generation) microphone demo (old):

-Samsung Galaxy Buds Pro microphone demo:
+Samsung Galaxy Buds Pro microphone demo (old):

-The Apple AirPods and Samsung Galaxy Buds Pro both restrict features to their respective hardware.
+The Apple AirPods (2nd generation) and Samsung Galaxy Buds Pro both restrict features to their respective hardware.
 If you want immediate access to customization and own a Samsung phone, get the Samsung Galaxy Buds Pro.
 You can access Bixby with just your voice, enjoy Samsung 360 Audio, and more.
 Even if you have a non-Samsung smartphone, you can access firmware updates and useful features through the Galaxy Wearable app.

-If you own an iPhone, the AirPods are the wiser earbuds to buy: your iPhone automatically receives updates for the AirPods, and you get hands-free access to Siri, among other things.
+If you own an iPhone, the AirPods is the wiser earbuds to buy: your iPhone automatically receives updates for the AirPods, and you get hands-free access to Siri, among other things.
 Still, we recommend you save up for the AirPods Pro over the AirPods.
 The AirPods Pro seal to the ear, support Adaptive EQ, Spatial Audio, and more.
-Yes, the Pro variant is a bit pricier than the standard AirPods, but the expense is well worth it; plus, the AirPods Pro feature an IPX4 rating whereas the AirPods lack an IP rating altogether.
+Yes, the Pro variant is a bit pricier than the standard AirPods, but the expense is well worth it; plus, the AirPods Pro features an IPX4 rating whereas the AirPods lack an IP rating altogether.